 Plus, it saves us money on sitters and overpriced meals!
 Win win!

 Easy At Home Date Night Ideas:

-Being a former teacher turned writer, I’m a sucker for a great list of ideas!
-I thought this would be a fun post to write in list format.
+I thought this date night ideas post would be a fun to write in list format.

 Feel free to bookmark this post, save it, share it, so you can come back to it whenever you are looking for a creative date night idea you can do at home – in your yoga pants.

 Oh, and some of these links are affiliate links.
 I only recommend companies or products that I have used and trust.

 This adorable subscription service sends you a date night in a box.
 It has a theme, activities, music, and more.